dkowitz/LowCal-Code/docs/ide-integration.md

 ### 2. Manual Installation from CLI

-If you previously dismissed the prompt or want to install the extension manually, you can run the following command inside Qwen Code:
+If you previously dismissed the prompt or want to install the extension manually, you can run the following command inside LowCal Code:

 ```
 /ide install